 Apple files US$1 billion lawsuit against chip supplier Qualcomm

-Apple Inc filed a US$1 billion lawsuit against supplier Qualcomm Inc on Friday, days after the U.S. government filed a lawsuit that accused the chip maker of resorting to anticompetitive tactics to maintain a monopoly over a key semiconductor in mobile phones.
+Apple Inc filed a US$1 billion lawsuit against supplier Qualcomm Inc on Friday, days after the U.S. government filed a lawsuit that accused the chip maker of resorting to anticompetitive tactics to maintain a monopoly over key semiconductors in mobile phones.

-REUTERS: Apple Inc filed a US$1 billion lawsuit against supplier Qualcomm Inc on Friday, days after the U.S. government filed a lawsuit that accused the chip maker of resorting to anticompetitive tactics to maintain a monopoly over a key semiconductor in mobile phones.
+REUTERS: Apple Inc filed a US$1 billion lawsuit against supplier Qualcomm Inc on Friday, days after the U.S. government filed a lawsuit that accused the chip maker of resorting to anticompetitive tactics to maintain a monopoly over key semiconductors in mobile phones.

-Qualcomm is a major supplier to both Apple and Samsung Electronics Co Ltd for "modem" chips that help phones connect to wireless networks.
+Qualcomm is a major supplier to both Apple and Samsung Electronics Co Ltd for "modem" chips that connect phones to wireless networks.
 The two companies together accounted for 40 percent of Qualcomm's US$23.5 billion in revenue in its most recent fiscal year.

-In the lawsuit filed in U.S. District Court for the Southern District of California, Apple accused Qualcomm of overcharging for its chips and refusing to pay some US$1 billion in promised rebates for chip purchases.
+In the lawsuit filed in U.S. District Court for the Southern District of California, Apple accused Qualcomm of overcharging for chips and refusing to pay some US$1 billion in promised rebates.
 Apple said in its complaint that Qualcomm withheld the rebates because of Apple's discussions with South Korea's antitrust regulator, the Korea Fair Trade Commission.

 "If that were not enough, Qualcomm then attempted to extort Apple into changing its responses and providing false information to the KFTC in exchange for Qualcomm's release of those payments to Apple.
 Apple refused," Apple said in its lawsuit.

+It also accused Qualcomm of selling chips while requiring Apple to pay a separate licensing fee for the same chips, in a "no license, no chip" policy.

+In addition, Qualcomm pressured network carriers to not sell or support Apple devices made with Intel chipsets Apple said.

-The KFTC fined Qualcomm Inc 1.03 trillion won (US$854 million) in December for what it called unfair practices in patent licensing, a decision the U.S. chipmaker said it will challenge in court.
+The KFTC fined Qualcomm US$854 million in December for what it called unfair patent licensing practices.

-In February 2015, Qualcomm paid a US$975 million fine in China following a 14-month probe, while the European Union in December 2015 accused it of abusing its market power to thwart rivals.
+In February 2015, Qualcomm paid a US$975 million fine in China, while the European Union in December 2015 accused it of abusing its market power to thwart rivals.

 Qualcomm was the sole supplier of modem chips for Apple’s phones until the release of the iPhone 7 in September.
 Intel Corp supplied about half of the modem chips for the newest models, said Stacy Rasgon, a senior analyst at Bernstein Research.